sdtemple/tweedieindex/README.md

 # Where to find this research

-Seth's paper is available on UO's Scholars Bank (https://scholarsbank.uoregon.edu/xmlui/).
-Seth defended his thesis on May 14, 2018.
-He presented his work at the UO Undergraduate Research Symposium on May 17, 2018.
+My paper is available on the UO Math Department's website (https://math.uoregon.edu/wp-content/uploads/2018/07/TempleStempleTweedieThesis.pdf).
+I suspect this navigation on the UO Math page to be temporary for 2-3 years.
+At some point, it will be available on UO's Scholars Bank (https://scholarsbank.uoregon.edu/xmlui/).
+I defended my thesis on May 14, 2018.

 # Imports